hphelion/documentation/commercial/GA1/CarrierGrade/Admin_Guide/VSA/carrier.install-vsa-cluster.md

 <p style="font-size: small;"> <a href="/helion/openstack/carrier/install/vsa/deploy/">&#9664; Deploying HP StoreVirtual VSA Storage Sytems </a> | <a href="/helion/openstack/carrier/install/vsa/add-mgmt/">Adding HP StoreVirtual VSA System to an Existing Management Group &#9654;</a>
 </p>

-# Creating a StoreVirtual Cluster and Adding it to a New Management Group
+# Creating a StoreVirtual Cluster and Adding to a Management Group

-After
+After HP StoreVirtual Storage systems are deployed, you must create clusters and add the clusters to a management group.

 **Prerequisites**